 A new production in 1923, with sets by Parravicini and costumes by Ethel Fox, lasted in the Met’s repertory for nearly three decades until Rudolf Bing commissioned a new production in 1951 from director Margaret Webster and designer Rolf Gérard.
 The Radamès in 1923 was Giovanni Martinelli, who holds the record for the most appearances in that demanding role, with 123 performances.
 Zinka Milanov (pictured below), who sang Aida in the premiere of the Webster production of 1951, holds the record for the title role with 75 performances.

 Subsequent Aida productions premiered in 1963 (by Nathaniel Merrill and Robert O’Hearn), in 1976 (by John Dexter, David Reppa, and Peter J. Hall), and in 1988 (by Sonja Frisell, Gianni Quaranta, and Dada Saligeri).
-These Aida casts have been filled with legendary artists too numerous to note here.
+These Aida casts have been filled with legendary artists too numerous to list here.
 But it should be noted that Frisell’s staging is the longest lasting Aida production in Met history.
-It is scheduled to be replaced in the 2020–21 season with a new production conducted by Music Director Yannick Nézet-Séguin and directed by Michael Mayer, with Anna Netrebko in the title role.